tidepool-org/handbook/Employment Policies/Working with Tidepool.md

 ## Full-time International Contractors (FTICs, for short)

 Tidepool is a highly distributed team.
-For example, we currently employ full-time international contractors in Austrialia, Canada, New Zealand, and the U.K..
+For example, we currently employ full-time international contractors in Australia, Canada, New Zealand, and the United Kingdom.

 Employment contracts with FTICs are administered individually with each contractor.
 FTICs do not use Zenefits.